Technology

 - covers environmental clean-up for accidental loss.

 Be aware that not all insurance policies cover oil leakage.
-Take a look at our guide to home insurance for more information.
+Take a look at our guide to home insurance for more information, and to find which insurance companies are highly rated by its customers.

 All heating oil tanks should have the correct protection around them, such as a bund (secondary containment), according to regulation.
 The amount of protection varies across the UK and depending on where your tank is situated.

 If you need to change your current tank, it's important that you get one that is manufactured to Oftec standards (OFS T100 for plastic tanks or OFS T200 for steel tanks).

 Go to heating oil tanks to find out more about the types of heating oil tanks and changing heating systems.

-Sludge or water in your heating oil tank can clog pipework, damage or corrode heating systems and reduce the efficiency of the oil.
+If it gets into your tank, sludge or water can affect your heating oil by clogging pipework, damaging or corroding heating systems and reducing the efficiency of the oil.

-Water can come from rainfall when taking delivery of new oil or due to condensation.
+Water can get in if it's raining when you have a new oil delivery, or due to condensation.
 You should take precautions to ensure any damage is fixed and openings are closed, and your delivery driver should do the same when filling your tank.

 Sludge tends to build up in tanks where oil has been stored for a long period.